Z-H-Wen/bibm-workshop/README.md

+# Computational methods and their applications on single cell multiomic data

 ## Description

 In recent years, deep learning has been spotlighted as the most active research field with its great success in various machine learning communities, such as image analysis, speech recognition, and natural language processing, and now its promising potential is being actively discussed in the field of biomedicine.
 In particular, a dramatically increasing number of deep learning-based approaches have been proposed in biomedical images and signal processing.
 However, relatively little application of deep learning has been made in other biomedical areas such as genomics and computational biology due to the difficulty of definition and interpretation of deep learning architecture.
 Moreover, there are still many challenging tasks with many open problems in deep learning that need to be solved for active use in bioinformatics, biomedicine, and healthcare informatics.